cloudfoundry/stratos/src/frontend/packages/git/assets/connect/github.md

 # Connect to Github with your credentials

-Connect to a Github instance with a Personal Access Token will allow you to access your private repositories.
+Connect to a Github instance with a Personal Access Token to allow access to your private repositories.

 To generate a Personal Access Token to go